raahuldatta/AOOP/README.md

 # AOOP also known as Advanced Object-oriented Programming.
 These are the tasks done during our lab sessions for Advanced Object-oriented programming subject.
-These are the few projects and lab tasks done by us and uploaded in this GitHub repository.
+These are the few projects and lab tasks done by us and uploaded in this GitHub repository created by raahuldatta.